- Mission & Vision

-In our fourth year, we purchased and moved to our present location, five beautiful acres in Slingerlands, New York, with four classrooms and 46 students.
+In our fourth year, we purchased and moved to our present location, four beautiful acres in Slingerlands, New York.
+We now have three classrooms and more than 30 students.

 Bethlehem Children’s School offers a multi-age experiential education for the whole child, emphasizing nature, wisdom and wellness.